jg-digital-media/jgdm_flask_project/readme.md

 + If you are using local server debugging (i.e. ```app.run(debug=True, port=8000, host='0.0.0.0'```) make sure this is **switched off/commented** out in production)

-+ It took me a lot of Googling and reading to learn the process of deploying and common "gotchas" when deploying and app like this.
-These are just a few of the links I used to get to successful deployment
++ It took me a lot of Googling and reading to learn the process of deploying and common "gotchas" when deploying an app like this.
+These are just a few of the links I used to get to successful deployment.
   + https://www.codecademy.com/articles/deploying-a-flask-app
   + https://dev.to/techparida/how-to-deploy-a-flask-app-on-heroku-heb
   + https://www.codecademy.com/articles/deploying-a-flask-app